Fresno State vs. Nevada NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Fresno State and its opponents have gone over the current 60.5-point total in three of seven games this season.
+- Fresno State and its opponents have gone over the current 62.5-point total in three of seven games (42.9%) this season.

-- Nevada and its opponents have combined to score more than 60.5 points in two games this season.
+- Nevada's games have gone over 62.5 points in two opportunities this season.

-- The two teams combine to average 72.2 points per game, 11.7 more than the total in this contest.
+- The two teams combine to score 72.2 points per game, 9.7 more than the total in this contest.

-- The 42.8 combined points per game that these two squads have allowed this season are 17.7 fewer than the 60.5 over/under in this contest.
+- This contest's over/under is 19.7 points above the 42.8 these two squads combine to surrender per game this season.

-- The average total in Bulldogs games this season is 60.8, 0.3 points more than Saturday's over/under of 60.5.
+- Bulldogs games have an average total of 60.8 points this season, 1.7 fewer than Saturday's over/under.

-- The 57.6 PPG average total in Wolf Pack games this season is 2.9 points fewer than this game's over/under.
+- The 62.5 over/under in this game is 4.9 points above the 57.6 average total in Wolf Pack games this season.

 Fresno State Stats and Trends

-- The Bulldogs have covered the spread twice this season when favored by 4 points or more (in four chances).
+- The Bulldogs are 3-2 ATS when favored by 3 points or more this season.

-- Fresno State has gone over the point total in 42.9% of its opportunities this year (three times in seven games with a set point total).
+- Fresno State's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- Fresno State is 4-2 against the spread and 4-2 overall in games when it records more than 23.5 points.
+- When Fresno State scores more than 23.5 points, it is 4-2 against the spread and 4-2 overall.

-- Fresno State is 3-2 against the spread and 4-1 overall when the team amasses over 377.7 yards.
+- In games that Fresno State piles up over 377.7 yards, the team is 3-2 against the spread and 4-1 overall.

 - This year, the Bulldogs have turned the ball over 15 times, three more than the Wolf Pack's takeaways (12).